madjugglers/pattern-book/03_four_person_patterns.md

 This weave variation has the same passes as the standard weave, but the weavers move side-to-side like dresser drawers  instead of through a figure eight.
 Usually we debate whether B is the socks or underwear drawer.
-Each juggler has its own slot to move on.
+Each juggler has its own slot (i.e. *drawer*)  to move on.
 Each slot has three positions: left, middle, and right.
 Weavers move back and forth on their slots.
 Moves are made to the next position after the pass is made from the current position.

 ![](./media/image7.png){width=70%}

+The weave predates the MAJ.
+Seems like the Flying Karamozov's must have done it.
-When was this pattern created?
-We have been doing it since 1992.
+ We've been weaving since 1992.

 ### Inside-Out Weave
 ![](./media/image8.jpeg){width=40%}